allenai/hybrid-preferences/docs/01-training-proxy-reward-models.md

 > In this guide, we will train **proxy reward models** on a Google Cloud Engine TPU.

+These instructions are also the same when you start training the best mixes, or any other reward / DPO models you need in your experiment.

 ## Create proxy DPO training datasets

 First, we need to create **proxy DPO training datasets** that simulate different mixes of direct and synthetic human preferences.